 And it also violates the Second Law of Thermodynamics.
 Because sink temperature is 0 Kelvin that means it the system converts all the input into work output.
 So we can not build a machine that can deliver a 100% efficiency.

 We have discussed the statement of the Third Law.
-Also we have discussed the implications of this law.
-Please let us know if there is something that we can help you with this article.
+Also, we have discussed the implications of this law.
+Let us know your thought on this in the comment section below.